istio-ecosystem/sail-operator/docs/README.md

       docker.io/istio/proxyv2:1.21.0
     ```

-12. Change the label of the `bookinfo` namespace
+13. Change the label of the `bookinfo` namespace

     ```bash
     kubectl label namespace bookinfo istio.io/rev=default-v1-21-2 --overwrite
     ```

-Note: The control plane used by the pods will be updated to the new version only after all workloads are moved to the new revision, and this will happen after the pods are restarted.
+The control plane used by the pods will be updated to the new version only after all workloads are moved to the new revision, and this will happen after the pods are restarted.

-13. Delete all the pods in the `bookinfo` namespace
+14. Delete all the pods in the `bookinfo` namespace

     ```bash
     kubectl delete pods --all -n bookinfo
     ```

-14. Confirm the new version is used in the sidecars
+15. Confirm the new version is used in the sidecars

     ```bash
     kubectl get pod -n bookinfo -l app=details -o yaml | yq '.items[].spec.containers[].image'